Global Purposeful Leadership Summit

 And in our role as individual leaders, there’s often a deeper current at work that can seem to resist our attempts to name and focus our individual leadership purpose.
 We often allow ourselves to be swept powerfully along on exciting missions, and miss the subtle messages that knock quietly and patiently on the doors of our perception, signalling that a new and necessary frontier of possibility is available.
 Or we can name a purpose too early, too carelessly or too rigidly, and run the risk of keeping ourselves bounded to the known and familiar.

 Cultivating a purposeful organisation starts with the quality of your own relationship to the QUESTions of purpose and meaning.
 This session will invite you to look at your leadership purpose in ways that expand your connection to the questions, so you can bring a deeper wisdom to your leadership opportunity and to your organisation’s intentions.
+Attendees will experience:

 Wednesday, 20 September 2017 – Friday, 22 September 2017